developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this sub-group to configure whether the GPS radio state should be On or Off.
+Use this *Sub-group* to configure whether the GPS radio state should be On or Off.
 - If the value ***Off*** is selected, the GPS radio state will be turned off, preventing GPS-based location detection from being performed.
 - If the value ***On*** is selected, the GPS radio state will be turned on, allowing GPS-based location detection to be performed, given satellite availability.